nipun22325/ImageSuperResolutionCV/README.md

 ### Comparison of Low-Resolution and Enhanced Images

-Below is an example comparison between a low-resolution satellite image and its enhanced version processed by the model:
+Below is an example comparison between a sub-region of low-resolution satellite image and its enhanced version processed by the model:

 | Low-Resolution Image | Enhanced Image |
 |-----------------------|----------------|